tedkotz/csvjinja/README.md

 ## Features
 * CSV file available in template as `sheet`
-* Command line arguments are available in template as `args`
+* Command line arguments available in template as `args`

 ## Requirements
 * Python